 Qualifying for Competition

 Any team hoping to participate in the National Journalism Quiz Bowl at the JEA/NSPA convention must qualify in advance.
-A free online test will be given two times during the school year to determine the national qualifiers.
+A free online test will be given four times during the school year to determine the national qualifiers.
 The top 15 scoring teams in each state will be invited to compete in the National Journalism Quiz Bowl at the National High School Journalism Convention.
-Teams that qualify for the fall convention are also automatically qualified for the spring convention quiz bowl, as well.
+Teams qualifying for the fall convention are automatically qualified for the spring convention quiz bowl, as well.

 All teams MUST be supervised by their adviser and sign an honor code indicating that the team completed the test with no outside assistance.

-Schools may enter as many teams as they wish, but a unique email address is required for each team to log in to the pre-qualifying test.
-For the qualifying test, each team will also need to supply the name of its school, as well as the name of the adviser and the adviser’s email address.
+Schools may enter as many teams as they wish, but a unique email address is required for each team to log in to the qualifying test.
+For the qualifying test, each team also will need to supply the name of its school, as well as the name of the adviser and the adviser’s email address.

 Teams with top scores will be notified through their adviser within a week of taking the exam and will need to respond within two weeks to hold their spot in the live competition at the national convention.